-If you’re anything like me, you both love and hate the idea of a place being adults only.
+If you’re anything like me, you both love and hate the idea of a place being “adults only.”
 When I want a little escape from my little angel, I don’t want to be within six country miles of another child.
 That’s when I love the idea.
 But when the progeny is in tow, I expect all the world to welcome us with open arms.
 Look at my three-year-old.
 How could you shut her out?
 She’s beautiful.
-Her plaintive wail is endearing and definitely not annoying.
+Her plaintive wail is endearing, right?

-For those times when you need a break from the kids — yours and everyone else’s — there are a number of Tablet hotels happy to host.
+For those times when you need a break from the kids — yours and everyone else’s — we have a number of hotels that are happy to host.
 These are not houses of ill repute.
 They’re not dripping with innuendo or suggestive paintings of questionable taste.
 The amount of sex you’d like injected into the proceedings is up to you.
 The amount of peace and quiet varies as well.
 In fact, there’s no shared trait between these hotels that makes obvious their adults-only policy.
-They are simply places for adults to do some adulting, far from impressionable eyes.
+They are simply places for adults to do some adulting, far from young and impressionable eyes.

 So stay up late, sleep all day, get yourself a couple extra cocktails and get away from the adorable whinge of my daughter.
 It’s been a long year.
 You deserve it.